Core concepts

 GET https://invoance.com/proof/{event_id}

-→ { payload_hash, signature, public_key, anchored_at }
+→ { signed_payload, signature, public_key, anchored_at, ... }

 SHA-256(canonical(original_payload))

-→ must match payload_hash exactly
+→ must match the payload_hash in the signed_payload

-4. Confirm public key (optional, offline)
+4. Confirm the public key against the tenant domain (optional)

 GET https://api.invoance.com/keys/{tenant_domain}

-Every Invoance account belongs to a tenant — an isolated organizational unit with its own keypair, event ledger, and verification namespace.
+Every Invoance account belongs to a tenant, an isolated organizational unit with its own keypair, event ledger, and verification namespace.
 Tenants verify ownership of their domain via DNS TXT record, which binds their public key to a publicly auditable domain identity.

 // DNS TXT record to add